 I was grateful for the support on Day 1.
 In some ways, it felt like a party at the beach from all the conversation and laughter.

 TOP: Me, Tim, Beth, and John.
 (Tim and Beth shuttled us from Prescott, AZ to San Diego the day before.)

-SECOND: Me with Brian Sinnott, a guy whom I graduated high school with in 1989 in New Jersey.
+SECOND: Me with Brian Sinnott, a friend whom I graduated high school with in 1989 in New Jersey.

 It was so great to reconnect and catch up with him over the past 28 years. :)

 Also, much thanks to Brian for sending me online encouragement long after

-I had biked out of California and was toiling through the rest of the southern USA.
+I had biked out of California and was toiling through the southeast USA.

 It was my first time seeing the ocean in years.
 I gazed at the horizon